Bardolph-Automation-Inc/bardolph/docs/command_line.rst

 * `-t` or `--text`: outputs text to `stdout`, in a human-friendly listing of all the known bulbs, groups, and locations.
 * `-p` or `--py`: generates Python code based on the current state of all discovered bulbs.
 If you save that output in a Python file, you can run it later to restore those setttings.
 * `-n` or `--num-lights`: Specify the number of lights that are on the network.
+  If you know how many lights are connected, using this option can make a noticable reduction in initialization time.